PacktPublishing/Hands-On-Full-Stack-Web-Development-with-Angular-6-and-Laravel-5/README.md

           DB_USERNAME=chapter-04
           DB_PASSWORD=123456
           ```
    3. Open your Terminal window inside the project folder and type the following
           command:
           ```
           docker-compose up -d
           ```
           to start all Docker containers, this should
           take some minutes do download and build the images.
    4. Type the following command:
        ```
           docker-compose exec php-fpm bash
        ```
           to access container bash.
    5. Inside the container bash, type the following command:
        ```
           composer install
       ```
           this command may take a few minutes to download all the project dependencies,
           depending on your internet connection.
    6. Run
        ```
        php artisan key:generate
        ```
    7. Run
        ```
        php artisan migrate
        ```
    8. Run
        ```
        php artisan db:seed
        ```
-          Open your terminal inside chapter/Client folder and type the following commands:
+   9. Open your terminal inside chapter/Client folder and type the following commands:
-       9. Open your terminal inside the chapter folder and type the folloing
+      Open your terminal inside the chapter folder and type the following command:
-          command:
         ```
           npm install
         ```
   10. Type on your terminal:
       ```
           npm start
       ```
          Also it is very important follow the chapters instructions for each chapter

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://www.packtpub.com/sites/default/files/downloads/HandsOnFullStackWebDevelopmentwithAngular6andLaravel5_ColorImages.pdf).